 The blog features a wide array of specialist content, including blog articles, podcast episodes and testimonials.
 Much like our own website, targetinternet.com, Griffin's content attracts visitors with the aim of converting some leads into e-learning customers.

-One of the most important sources of revenue for the Melyssa Griffin blog is its e-learning courses, which can be accessed on the site via secure members’ login.
+One of the most important sources of revenue for the Melyssa Griffin blog is its e-learning courses.
+While current pricing is not publicly listed, the sales model is built on the trust established through her free content.

-Griffin’s blog content doesn’t necessarily promote these online courses: but what it does do, without fail, is demonstrate a level of subject knowledge that builds trust in Griffin’s expertise.
+Griffin's blog content doesn't necessarily promote these online courses directly: but what it does do, without fail, is demonstrate a level of subject knowledge that builds trust in her expertise.
 With topics ranging from business tips to personal and psychological advice, the blog gives readers a grounding in the basics of how to succeed as a blogger.
-The success of this public content in earning sign-ups to Griffin’s online courses is key to the blog’s high revenue.
+The success of this public content in earning sign-ups to Griffin's online courses is key to the blog's high revenue.

 Whereas the average lifestyle blog focuses on traditional blog articles, sarahtitus.com gives greater prominence to downloadable templates for arts, crafts and household organisation instead.
 These resources are offered either as free downloads or as subscriber benefits, providing incentives for users to visit and engage with the blog.

-Giving away high-quality content for free doesn’t always feel comfortable.
-After all, as a blogger, you’ve worked hard on creating and publishing that content.
-However, the marketing benefits of offering content for free may outweigh the more immediate financial gain of paywalling your content.
+Giving away high-quality content for free doesn't always feel comfortable.
+After all, as a blogger, you've worked hard on creating and publishing that content.
+However, as Sarah Titus's multi-million dollar revenue proves, the marketing benefits of offering content for free can far outweigh the more immediate financial gain of paywalling your content.

-One of the most interesting aspects of SPI is the members-only ‘SPI Pro’ section of the blog.
-The feature is promoted quite subtly, with a small login button in the navigation leading to a login area, and a banner which appears as the visitor scrolls the homepage, with a CTA to apply to join SPI Pro.
+One of the most interesting aspects of SPI is the members-only 'SPI Pro' section of the blog.
+The feature is promoted quite subtly, with a small login button in the navigation leading to a login area, and a banner which appears as the visitor scrolls the homepage.

-It’s a soft-sell approach, and we think that’s smart, since the objective is to draw the audience’s attention to an exclusive feature.
-If SPI Pro was promoted too forcefully, that would contradict the intended message of exclusivity.
+It's a soft-sell approach, and we think that's smart, since the objective is to draw the audience's attention to an exclusive feature.
+Flynn's shift from selling individual products to a recurring revenue community model shows a savvy adaptation to market trends, focusing on long-term value and community building over one-time transactions.

 Entrepreneurs On Fire is a business blog and podcast, run by founder John Lee Dumas.
 The site features a mix of business resources, interviews with notable entrepreneurs, and online courses covering topics such as strategy formulation and sales.